Dragon Age: Dragon Age Journeys

 Dragon Age Journeys was a 2009 Flash-based browser game developed by EA2D.
 A tie-in to Dragon Age: Origins, players could unlock achievements in the game, which would unlock content in Origins.
 Its content was intended to be spread over three chapters.
 The first chapter of the game, The Deep Roads, was released as a free download in October 2009.
 The second and third chapters were never released as the project was ultimately cancelled.

 Dragon Age Legends

 Dragon Age Legends was a 2011 Flash game developed by EA2D for the Facebook Platform and Google+.
 Legends incorporated elements of strategy and tactical role-playing games in its gameplay.
 It served as a tie-in to Dragon Age II by unlocking additional content for players, and is also set in the Free Marches.
 A "remixed" version of Legends titled Dragon Age: Legends: Remix 01 which featured hack and slash gameplay was released in May 2011 and hosted by IGN.
-The servers for Legends was deactivated on June 18, 2012, although a modified offline version was released shortly afterwards as a free download.
+The servers for Legends were deactivated on June 18, 2012, although a modified offline version was released shortly afterwards as a free download.